A perfect world made just for you,

 Mistletoe can engineer and coax her hunk-of-junk scooter into maneuvers just beyond the maximum recommended for that old model - good thing, as gun-wielding topsider goons pursue her and lost Ambrose through Little Saigon's alleys and hidden passageways.
 Why would any sensible topsider come down here?

-, and some revolutionaries think that the price of Unison will far exceed its subscription costs.
+All good things do have their price, and some revolutionaries think that the price of Unison will far exceed its subscription costs.
 Can the teens trust the revolutionaries or UniCorp or anyone?

 How far is UniCorp willing to go in its search for maximum profits?
 Can they truly predict every individual Unison user's ultimate needs through process-flow?
 When does the will of an individual become merely a consumable piece in a worldwide business plan?